monarch-initiative/maxo-annotations/docs/introduction.rst

 The same factors that delay diagnosis also delay proper disease management even after a diagnosis has been made; often available therapies are identified only after the therapeutic window has passed.

 Comprehensive, structured, expert-compiled references already present in the literature are rare.
-Also, many rare diseases are so rare, that scant published information exists about treatment options.
-MAxO annotations therefore are not limited to expert guidelines, but instead intend to make published information about treatment available, even if a publication only presents a case report or describes a small number of affected individuals.
-It can be useful for physicians and patients to be able to easily review all available information in order to make informed decisions about clinical management.
+Also, many rare diseases
+are so rare, that scant published information exists about treatment options.
+MAxO annotations, therefore, are not limited to expert guidelines, but instead intend to make published information about treatment available, even if a publication only presents a case report or describes a small number of affected individuals.
+It can be useful for physicians and patients to be able to easily review all available information to make informed decisions about clinical management.

 MAxO contents